Doctor Light (Arthur Light): Origin

 Criminal physicist Doctor Arthur Light captures the League with light rays after first drawing them in by capturing Aquaman, then sending the League to different planets based on their weaknesses.
 He then orders Snapper Carr to write this down, before imprisoning him in a light field.
 He has not realized Superman and Batman impersonated each other, allowing Superman to escape the world he was sent to and rescue the other members.
 Light fools the League with three duplicates of himself that are apparently committing robberies of light-associated objects, though they are actually placing devices around the world.
 Green Lantern realizes this trick and fakes his death to track Doctor Light, finally stopping him before he pulls the lever that would have set off the light impulses allowing him to take over the world.

-A retcon introduced in Secret Origins #37 reveals that this character is actually the second Doctor Light.
-According to the retcon, his predecessor was his partner at S.T.A.R.
+A retcon in Secret Origins #37 reveals that Light is the second Doctor Light.
+His predecessor was his partner at S.T.A.R.
 Labs, a scientist named Jacob Finlay.
-Finlay created a technologically advanced suit to control light allowing him to be a minor superhero, but was accidentally killed by Arthur Light (though Finlay's death may have been caused by hiding his costume in a computer console, causing it to malfunction).
-Light took the suit and the "Doctor Light" codename.
-He is periodically haunted by Finlay's ghost through the years, but can use the light generated by the suit to drive off this spirit.
+Finlay created a technologically advanced suit to control light allowing him to be a minor superhero, but was accidentally killed by Light, who took the suit and the Doctor Light codename.
+Light is periodically haunted by Finlay's ghost through the years, but uses the light generated by the suit to drive him off.

-Through the Silver and Bronze Ages, Doctor Light is a minor but persistent foe for a number of heroes.
-He fights the Justice League's former sidekicks, the Teen Titans.
+Through the Silver and Bronze Ages, Doctor Light is a minor but persistent foe for a number of heroes, including the Justice League's former sidekicks, the Teen Titans.
+Light founds the supervillain team the Fearsome Five, but they are defeated by the Titans and Light is expelled from the group.

-In Justice League of America #136, he is one of King Kull's agents with which the Beast-Man hopes to wipe out humanity on all three Earths, helping in the attack on Earth-S by creating perpetual light and darkness on each side of the Earth, and teaming up with the Shade, Joker of Earth-Two, and Weeper II of Earth-S. He is turned to stone by King Kull's satellites, but restored when they are destroyed.
-Doctor Light is beaten by Hal Jordan not long after his defeat by the JLA.

-He then founds the supervillain team the Fearsome Five, but they are also defeated by the Titans, and Light is violently expelled from the Five by his teammates.
-Each criminal caper leads to Light's defeat, but these defeats were used later as the basis of his humiliation that culminated in the Identity Crisis storyline.

-Dr. Light was once defeated by Little Boy Blue and his Blue Boys—a group of non-superpowered children.